iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.azdhs.covidwatch.android___1.0.30/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.azdhs.covidwatch.android 5 reviews"/>
 </p>

+> The app is Amazing and I love it.
+This should be launched across USA and it will help in saving allot of people from exposure of Covid-19.
+Everyone in Arizona should download and start using it.<br> :date: __2020-10-06 13:43:59__

 > The idea is great/it is easy to set up/explains how it works well.
 I will rate 5 simply for that.
 It definitely needs to be able to be discovered by searching 'covid arizona' or 'covid watch arizona'.
 I had to look it up on a search engine then go through an app store link on the dev's website to find it.<br> :date: __2020-09-11 05:38:37__

 > Thanks for making this!<br> :date: __2020-09-10 10:11:21__